-In other neighborhoods, you are more likely to find restaurants, bars, cafes, theaters, cabarets, pubs, among others.
-Hanover also hosts one of Europe's biggest zoos, large green spaces and gardens, museums such as the Lower Saxony State Museum.
+The city centre is deemed to be the city's business hub, hosting not only big firms and local authorities such as the town hall, but also many shopping malls, boutiques, etc. In other neighbourhoods, you are more likely to find restaurants, bars, cafes, theatres, cabarets, pubs, among others.
+Hanover also hosts one of Europe's biggest zoos, and has large green spaces and gardens, and museums such as the Lower Saxony State Museum.
 You are likely to enjoy your stay there in a relaxed and serene environment.

-Unlike many German cities, rent prices in Hanover are very affordable although they vary according to the type of housing, neighborhood and comfort level.
-In general, you will need an average of €450 per month to rent a single-bedroom apartment and some € 833 per month for a three-bedroom apartment in the city center.
+Unlike many German cities, rent prices in Hanover are very affordable around €9 per square metre although they vary according to the type of housing, neighbourhood and comfort level.
+In general, you will need an average of €450 per month to rent a single-bedroom apartment and some €950 per month for a three-bedroom apartment in the city centre.

-In the outskirts, on the other hand, a single-bedroom apartment will cost an average of € 323 per month while a three-bedroom apartment will cost some €650 per month.
-If you prefer cheaper housing, you can choose from studios and room rental or room or flat-sharing.
+In the outskirts, on the other hand, a single-bedroom apartment will cost an average of €325 per month while a three-bedroom apartment will cost some €650 per month.
+If you prefer cheaper housing, you can choose from studios and room rental, or room or flat-sharing.

 Immo Street en.immostreet.com